Displaying Source Code(s)

 SELECT Statement-ALTERNATE RECORD KEY IS

 This phrase is used for KSDS files defined with AIX.
-Add the clause
+Add the

 WITH